HL7/smart-app-launch/spec/index.md

 parameters](scopes-and-launch-context/index.html).

 #### *For example*
-An app that needs demographics and observations for a single patient, and also wants information about the current logged-in user, the app  can request:
+If an app that needs demographics and observations for a single patient, and also wants information about the current logged-in user, the app  can request:

 * `patient/Patient.read`